Frunnze/LFAF_Lab_1/reports/lab_4_report.md

     5. Eliminate every production where any of the inaccessibles are found.

 ## Implementation description:
+The below implementations can be found in the "grammar.py" from line 114.

 #### My grammar (11).
 ```
         V_n = ['S', 'A', 'B', 'C', 'D']